About the Project

 The Tulane History Project will also be overseen by an advisory board co-chaired by Sally Brown Richardson, A.D.
 Freeman Professor of Civil Law and vice dean for Academic Affairs at Tulane Law School, and Halima Leak Francis, PhD, professor of practice and Public Administration Program director at the School of Professional Advancement.
 The advisory board includes a diverse group of faculty, staff, students, alumni, board members and other community stakeholders who will help advise the project.

-Taking an honest look at Tulane’s past is a necessary step in the university’s commitment to becoming a more equitable, diverse, and inclusive community.
+Taking an honest look at Tulane’s past is a necessary step in the university’s commitment to becoming a more welcoming community.
 The Tulane University History Project will help Tulanians understand the institution’s past with an eye toward creating a guide to a better future.